 If you look at the facial structure of a child or teenager, the lower half of their faces form a triangular shape, referred to by dermatologists as the “triangle of youth”—where the cheekbones form the base, and the chin is the sharpest point.
 As we age, however, our cheeks lose fat and sag, and jowls appear.
 This effect essentially turns the inverted triangle shape on its head, and the lower half of our faces begin to look less triangular and more like a wilting square or a rectangle.

 While we used to believe that gravity was to blame for drooping skin, today’s studies confirm the importance of deep and superficial pads under the skin that store fat, and how the loss of fat in these compartments contributes to sagging cheeks and jowls.
-This breakthrough has revolutionized our understanding of midfacial aging, and allowed for a number of important cosmetic procedures to gain traction in our battle to stay looking younger for longer,
+This breakthrough has revolutionized our understanding of midfacial aging and allowed for several important cosmetic procedures to gain traction in our battle to stay looking younger for longer,

 If you’re interested in having cheek augmentation done to enhance your appearance, know that the results can be quite effective under the right conditions, and with a professional, board-certified plastic surgeon performing the procedure.
 Keep reading to learn more about the options you may have for a cheek augmentation treatment, and how these innovative rejuvenation techniques can work to make you look younger and more attractive than ever.

 Movie stars Winona Ryder, Nicole Kidman, and Halle Berry is some of the world’s most recognizable faces, with long careers as award-winning actresses that span over decades.
 It can also be said that these beautiful women are just as famous for their eternally-youthful faces as they are for their renowned acting talent, and their distinctive bone structures and plump, cherubic cheeks have quite a lot to do with it.